mewithoutnara/PointSurfaceTwist/README.md

 Working with abstract formulas or definitions can at times feel surprisingly intuitive, while trying to intuitively grasp topological structures by observing them can quickly become disorienting or counter-intuitive.
 Throughout our process, we have experienced both.
 It is precisely this oscillation between intuition and counter-intuition which interests us.

 This is also why we decided to implement sound and images i.e. perceptual representations, as well as formal mathematical descriptions in our theoretical research and experimental practice.
 The two topological structures we explore are well known in topology.
 While they share certain properties, they also differ in crucial ways.

+Historically, topology emerged as a study of space where measurement is not fundamental.
+Leibniz’s early vision of analysis situs emphasized the relations between positions rather than distances.
+Later, Poincaré's foundational work made this philosophical stance explicit, defining topology through continuity and transformation, without relying on metric concepts like size or length.
+This non-metrical approach aligns with our own investigations, where we prioritize the experiential, the continuous, and the paradoxical over the strictly quantifiable.
+It allows us to ask not how far things are, but how they relate — conceptually, perceptually, and sonically.

+While some of our methods rely on measurable parameters — such as frequency, pitch, or vector coordinates — the underlying impulse remains topological in nature.
+We use metrical tools to probe non-metrical questions: How do relationships, continuities, and twists translate into perception?
+In this sense, our approach does not oppose measurement, but rather bends it toward the articulation of spatial relations that resist quantification.

+# Topological Figures — Torus and Möbius Strip

 ## Torus